What Happens to Your Body When You Stop Smoking?

 - About 45,000 of us die each year from smoking-related diseases.

 But you can change these statistics dramatically by quitting!
 What happens to your body when you quit?
 Your body starts getting healthier, almost immediately!
-Stop smoking advantages are:

 - Your blood pressure and heart rate drop to normal 20 minutes after your last cigarette.

-- Two hours after you quit circulation to your fingers and toes improves.
+- Two hours after you quit, circulation to your fingers and toes improves.
 (Note: Nicotine withdrawal symptoms usually start about two hours after your last cigarette.
 Symptoms include cravings, anxiety, trouble sleeping and increased appetite.
 These usually ease after two weeks.)

 - Eight to 12 hours after your last puff, the level of carbon monoxide in your bloodstream drops to normal and the oxygen level rises to normal.